Automated valuation model: Usage

 In the late 1990s, in the US, this technology was used primarily by institutional investors to determine risk when purchasing collateralized mortgage loans.
 AVMs gained traction in the UK in the early 2000's with the emergence of UKValuation and Hometrack.
+In 2024, the quality and availability of real estate data in Dubai enabled the launch of YallaValue, one of the first public AVMs in the region to gain traction.

 Advantages

 AVMs are increasingly used by mortgage lenders to determine what a property might be worth in order for them to lend against the valuation.

 The advantages of using AVMs over traditional appraisals are that they save time, money and resources (e.g. there are no transport requirements), thus lowering the cost of valuing a property.
 Many AVMs can be used with little cost, so more choices in valuation methodology are also possible.

 It is claimed that unlike traditional appraisals, AVM outputs do not suffer from the same fraud risk although certain providers can have their systems manipulated intentionally or otherwise if property features are incorrectly entered.

 AVMs remove the human element from the valuation process and rely on computer objectivity so as to remove human bias and subjectivity.

 AVMs are particularly useful in assessing the value of a property portfolio.
 Using an automated model can also be useful for valuing an individual property where the provider can deliver a suitable level of accuracy.